 The Faculty of Medicine takes medical students from the 2nd year on in Le Kremlin-Bicêtre.

 The 1rst cycle of medical studies leads to the Diplôme de Formation Générale en Sciences Médicales (DFGSM) and the 2nd cycle in 3 years to the Diplôme de Formation Approfondie en Sciences Médicales (DFASM).
-During the 2nd cycle, mornings are dedicated to clinical traineeship (rotation every 3 month).
+During the 2nd cycle, half of the time is dedicated to clinical traineeship.

 At the end of the 6th year, students take a "national ranking examination" (Epreuves Classantes Nationales: ECN) to access the 3rd cycle.
 Students then choose, in the order of their ranking, a specialty and a geographic area for their 3rd cycle, which lasts 3 to 6 years depending on the specialty and leads to a Diplôme d'Etudes Spécialisées (DES) and a Diplôme d'Etat de docteur en médecine (State diploma allowing to practice medicine).
 Note that general practice is a specialty (3 years).

 What if I already have started medical studies abroad?

 Nationals from the European Union, Andorra, Switzerland, Lichtenchtein, Norway or Iceland who are holding a basic medical formation degree as mentionned in article 24 of the 2005/36/CE directive (the equivalent of the DFASM at the end of the 2nd cycle of medical studies in France) can take the ranking examination (ECN) and access the 3rd cycle of medical studies in France.
 Beware, registration to the ECN can only be made the year of the validation of the basic medical formation.